I've become one of those Peloton people.

 Take $100 off Peloton Accessories:

 This is not sponsored and I'm not an affiliate, I'm just sharing my personal experience.
 If you decide to buy a bike based on my post, I have a referral code for $100 off accessories, such as your shoes, mat, or weights.
 If you use this code, I will also get a $100 credit.
+It must be used at the time of purchasing your bike or tread – it can't be used on an accessories-only purchase.
 I only have 12 of these per year, so please email me (emmie -at- authenticallyemmie -dot- com) or send me an Instagram DM for the referral code, @authemmie.

 Phew.
 I know that was long!
 Let me know in the comments if there's anything I left out.
 Happy to answer any questions.
 And if you're a fellow Peloton fan, you can find me on the leaderboard under #AuthEmmie!